-It hopefully hasn't escaped your attention that one of the best – if not the best – games of 2013, Grand Theft Auto V, is about to complete its transfer from previous-gen systems to the visual razzle-dazzle of the Xbox One, PlayStation 4 and PC platforms.
+It hopefully hasn't escaped your attention that one of the best games of 2013, Grand Theft Auto V, is about to complete its transfer from previous-gen systems to the visual razzle-dazzle of the Xbox One, PlayStation 4, and PC platforms.
 To those who never played it the first time, who have hung on for these beautiful-looking ports, I promise you: so much fun.
-GTAV is a deep game of epic exploration, funny dialogue, intense action and frenetic car chases.
+GTAV is a deep game of epic exploration, funny dialogue, intense action, and frenetic car chases.
 And so much more.

-And yet, not everyone who enjoyed the early hours of GTAV stayed for the duration – just as only some 70 percent of those with internet-connected systems actually involved themselves in the game's separate GTA Online component.
-On its release, in September 2013, Forbes asked: what percentage of players will actually finish GTAV?
-Google isn't forthcoming with a verifiable stat on that, even a year and more on, but the campaign completion percentage for its predecessor Grand Theft Auto IV was under 30 percent.
+And yet, not everyone who enjoyed the early hours of GTAV stayed for the duration—just as only some 70 percent of those with internet-connected systems actually involved themselves in the game's separate GTA Online component.
+On its release, in September 2013, Forbes asked: What percentage of players will actually finish GTAV?
+Google isn't forthcoming with a verifiable stat on that, even after more than a year, but the campaign completion percentage for its predecessor Grand Theft Auto IV was under 30 percent.

-What makes us put the pad down and turn attention to what's next on our to-play list?
-Here are five obstacles that every gamer will face – but how we tackle them depends on time, patience and perhaps a certain type of masochism.
+What makes us put the pad down and turn our attention to what's next on our to-play list?
+Here are five obstacles that every gamer will face—but how we tackle them depends on time, patience, and perhaps a certain type of masochism.

 The game is too difficult

 Step forward Dark Souls II, one of the most critically acclaimed games of 2014 but one that I simply haven't made an inch of headway with.
-I know that if I really tried I'd be able to get somewhere, but with a stack of Other Things to take care of, I've not powered up From Software's action-RPG since its springtime release.
+I know that if I really tried I'd be able to get somewhere, but with a stack of other things to take care of, I haven't powered up From Software's action RPG since its springtime release.

-As a BioWare game, there are people coming to Dragon Age: Inquisition for its storyline over any testing gameplay, and Laidlaw recognises that it's a title with dual appeal.
+As a BioWare game, there are people coming to Dragon Age: Inquisition for its storyline over any testing gameplay, and Laidlaw recognizes that it's a title with dual appeal.

 The game is too long